-The Grantee will be reimbursed for work performed and expenses incurred, once properly invoiced by the Grantee.
-OP reserves the right to consider making advance payments, when the Grantee requests such payment and includes one or more-line items on the invoice stating what the funds will be used for during the term of agreement.
-For advance payments made, the Grantee will be required to report on the spending of the funds.
-For reimbursement requests, the Grantee shall include supporting documents (canceled checks, proof of credit card payments, time sheets, etc.) documenting and verifying each cost to be reimbursed.
+The grantee will be reimbursed for work performed, once properly invoiced by the grantee.
+OP reserves the right to consider making advance payments, when the grantee requests such payment and includes one or more line items on the invoice stating what the funds will be used for.
+For advance payments made, the grantee will be required to report on the spending of the funds.
+For reimbursement requests, the grantee shall include supporting documents (canceled checks, proof of credit card payments, invoices, time sheets, etc.) documenting and verifying each cost to be reimbursed.
+The grantee must invoice for all grant funds by September 30, 2023.